vatsal404/single_top_analyser/README.md

       > ./submitanalysisjob.py jobconfiganalysis.py

-  * "submitanalysisjob.py" script loop over the directories and submit jobs over the configuation python module (processnanoad.py)
+  * "submitanalysisjob.py" script loop over the directories and submit jobs over the configuation python module (e.g: processnanoad.py)
       > os.system('./processnanoaod.py '+ indir + ' ' + outdir + ' ' + jobconfmod  + ' > ' + outfile + ' 2>&1 &')

-  * "processnanoaod.py" script can automatically run over all ROOT files in an input directory and run over the subclass (BaseAnalyser.cpp)
+  * "processnanoaod.py" script can automatically run over all ROOT files in an input directory and run over the subclass (e.g: BaseAnalyser.cpp)
       > aproc = ROOT.BaseAnalyser(t, outputroot)

-  * "jobconfiganalysis.py" script consists of options for Nanoaodrdframe (config) + processing options (proflags) to enter your parameters and input/output directories.
+  * "jobconfiganalysis.py" script contatins all the options are to be set.
+It contains 3 python directories:
+    * one for configurations for datatype, data year, runtype, various POG corrections, golden JSON, input and output root tree names, etc. ( The correction is an optional argument.
+As a default no corrections are applied on this step.
+User should modify processnanoaod.py if one wishes to do so (search for skipcorrections in that file).)

             # options for Nanoaodrdframe
             config = {
             'intreename': "Events",       # tree name of input file(s) 'outtreename': "outputTree2", # tree name of output file(s) it cannot be the same as thinput tree name or it'll crash
             'year': 2018,                 #data year (2016,2017,2018)
             'runtype': 'UL',              # is ReReco or Ultra Legacy 'datatype': -1,               # -1: checking "gen" branch if it's exist run over MC.
 1: Data0:MC }

+    * The second dictionary contains processing options, to split processing into multiple jobs, produce one output file per input file, skip files already processed, whether to dive into subdirectories recursively and process the files there.

-        # processing options
+            #processing options
             procflags = {
             'split': 1,                   # how many jobs?
             'allinone': True,             # if "False" one output file per input file, if True then onoutput file for everything
             'skipold': True,              # if "True" then skip existing analyzed files